 There are nine modules on offer over two years as well as an annual MA weekend.
 You study one module per term (NB the order may vary).
-You can find more detailed information and a short reading list for each module on the Common Awards website where (https://www.dur.ac.uk/common.awards/modules/outlines.titles/) where generic module descriptors are provided.

 The modules are:

 YEAR 1

 Anthropology and Christian Mission (TMM3461)

 A course designed to introduce students to culture, context and worldview.
 Students will develop their own reflexive capacity in relation to their own cultural background and behaviour.